ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/regression/regression-models-for-machine-learning.md

 # Regression models for Machine Learning

-## Regional topic: Regression models for pumpkin prices in North America 🎃

 In North America, pumpkins are often carved into scary faces for Halloween.
 Let's discover more about these fascinating vegetables!

 ![jack-o-lanterns](../../../images/ml-regression/jack-o-lanterns.jpg)
 > Photo by <a href="https://unsplash.com/@teutschmann?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Beth Teutschmann</a> on <a href="https://unsplash.com/s/photos/jack-o-lanterns?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-## What you will learn

 [![Introduction to Regression](https://img.youtube.com/vi/5QnJtDad4iQ/0.jpg)](https://youtu.be/5QnJtDad4iQ "Regression Introduction video - Click to Watch!")